 However, the white option looks gorgeous, so if you’re willing to go through the cleaning process, it’ll be worth it for you.

-Below, take a quick moment to compare the Yamaha NP-32 to some of the best-selling keyboards currently available for sale on Amazon:
+Below, take a quick moment to compare the Yamaha NP-32 to some of the best-selling keyboards currently available for sale online:

 If you look at the white version of this keyboard, you’ll notice the oval speakers sitting underneath the mesh covers.
 They look a little awkward, and because the mesh is see-through on the white version, you can see everything.